webstudio-is/webstudio/packages/prisma-client/migrations-cli/README.md

 ## Use cases

+### How do I start using the new engine?

+- Stop using `prisma migrate *` commands
+- Start using `migrations *` commands instead

+NOTE: If this becomes a library there should be more istructions here.

 ### How do I setup a new database for development?

 - Install Postgres and create a new database.